Are you accidentally breaking these new social media rules? Here’s a quick look at what they are and what you can do to avoid making these mistakes.

-There are, unsurprisingly, a lot of new social media rules that have accompanied these changes, and with everything happening, a few of them have been easy to miss or forget.
+Unsurprisingly, new social media rules have accompanied these changes.
+With everything happening, a few of them have been easy to miss or forget.
 That doesn’t mean they’re not important, though.

-Many brands have historically used the recycled content strategy to get the most out of their evergreen content, sharing timeless Tweets linking to blog posts, quotes, or fun facts about the business several times over a span of weeks, months, or even years.
-Now, though, this strategy is out.
+Many brands have historically used the recycled content strategy to get the most out of their evergreen content.
+They share timeless tweets linking to blog posts, quotes, or fun facts about the business several times over a span of weeks, months, or even years.

-Even if you’re sharing the same blog post once a month for six months on Twitter, just write six different Tweets and schedule them at the same time.
+Even if you’re sharing the same blog post once a month for six months on Twitter, just write six different tweets and schedule them at the same time.

-I, for example, manage multiple social media profiles for different B2B businesses.
+For example, I manage multiple social media profiles for different B2B businesses.
 While they’re all in different areas to avoid conflict of interest, general business quotes do well on each.

 Now, that’s out of the question.

 Create custom content for each individual channel.
 Not only will this keep you from breaking Twitter’s rules, it will ensure that the Tweets you post are directly relevant and optimized for each brand.
-Quality over quantity and all that.

 Facebook has always had rules about their “custom audiences” and how you can create them, specifically when it comes to user data.
 It’s pretty much always been the case that you were supposed to only create lists to target users who had opted-in to your list.

 But some brands and businesses don’t even realize they’re breaking the rules, even though this one has been around in some form for awhile.

 Both of these examples can land you in hot water, especially with users worried about privacy and Facebook aggressively cracking down on this.

 Make sure that the users on your list have all opted in to be on said list, and that you’ve obtained their information with their explicit consent.
 Read the full Custom Audiences terms of service to make sure that you’re in the clear.

 If you need to build a list quickly, you can use Lead Gen Ads on Facebook to do so.

 This is a grey area that a lot of brands may have dabbled in.
 They knew it wasn’t how Facebook wanted the pixels to be used but also knowing that it didn’t technically break the rules.